sunaga104/extract-sql/README.md

 # how to use

-1,Enter your program in the central text area
+1,　Enter your program in the central text area

-2,Press the '変換' button on the bottom left
+2,　Press the '変換' button on the bottom left